 The best coding bootcamps are viable alternatives to college, but the two education options differ in many ways.
 A college education is a more traditional path, so it can be difficult to choose a coding bootcamp education because it’s outside the norm.
-We’ve compared some factors of the two education options below.
+Here are some of the differences between coding bootcamp vs college:

-- Costs.
-Bootcamps cost an average of $11,000, which is around the same cost as one semester in a top computer science degree program.
+- Cost.
+Bootcamps cost an average of $11,000 total, which is around the same cost as one semester in a top computer science degree program.

 - Time.
 A Bachelor’s Degree in Computer Science takes four years to complete, which gives you time to explore many different topics.
-A coding bootcamp, on the other hand, takes less than one year.
-Bootcamps are shorter because they focus on teaching the practical skills you need, rather than theory.
+On the other hand, a coding bootcamp takes less than one year.
+Bootcamps are shorter because they focus on teaching practical skills, rather than theory.

 - Career Outlook.
 Computer science degrees are almost always required if you want to become an executive in tech.
 But that’s not to say bootcamps aren’t a good option.
 If you want to build a startup or get a job in tech, a bootcamp education will usually be enough.

-What Skills Do I Need to Succeed in a Coding Bootcamp?
+What Skills Are Required to Succeed in a Coding Bootcamp?

 - Problem-Solving.
-Computer science is all about solving problems.
-Coding is just a way of solving problems with computers.
-You should know how to solve problems both as part of a team and by yourself.
+Computer science is all about solving problems, both as part of a team and by yourself.
 You’ll have to solve problems every day in a bootcamp, from fixing bugs to coming up with ideas on how to install a feature into a project.